-Oman profile - Timeline - BBC News
+Oman profile

 2011 February - Protesters demand jobs and political reform.
 One demonstrator is shot dead by police.
 Sultan Qaboos reacts by promising jobs and benefits.

-2011 October - Elections to the Consultative Council, or Majlis al-Shura.
+2011 October - Elections to the Consultative Council.
 Following unrest inspired by the Arab Spring, Sultan Qaboos grants the council greater powers.

 2012 September - Trials begin of activists accused of posting "abusive and provocative" criticism of the government online, amid reports of a crackdown on protests over unemployment and lack of democracy.
 Six are given jail terms of 12-18 months and fines of about $2,500 each.